 2. Alternative thresholds (i.e., approval levels that are different from those suggested above) and Judicial Council of California-approved alternative procedures must be documented, incorporated into the local trial court procurement manual, and distributed to court personnel.
-Any alternative procedure other than changes in threshold dollar amounts that is different from what is included in this manual is required to be approved by the Judicial Council of California prior to its implementation.
-For instructions on submitting alternative procedures, see Policy No. FIN 1.01 Trial Court Organization, Section 6.4, Paragraph 4.
+Any alternative procedure other than changes in threshold dollar amounts that is different from what is included in this manual is required to be approved by the Judicial Council of California before its implementation.
+For instructions on submitting alternative procedures, see Policy No. FIN 1.01, section 6.4, paragraph 4.
 Use of undocumented policies or those not approved by the Judicial Council of California will not be considered valid for audit purposes.